CKalitin/mcdowell-dataset-analysis/README.md

 - It lists CAPSTONE as a commercial payload (Great example of high leverage, write this down somewhere, who else would notice this instantly?)

+1. Standardize launch vehicle charts into one script (two for single vehicle and vehicle family)
 2. Line charts (eg. launches per country or pad)
 3. Pie charts
 4. Launch Types